yasheluah (yah-SHAY-loo-ah): peace through struggle

 Ashley’s mission is restoring our connections with the Divine, which heals broken relationships with self, God, others, and creation.
 She is an author, spiritual midwife, aesthete, and semiotician, as well as a workshop and conference educator.

-As a spiritual midwife, she is passionate about working in harmony with Creator God to embody hope in the lives of those with whom she comes alongside.
+As a spiritual midwife, she is passionate about working in harmony with Creator God to embody compassion and hope in the lives of those she comes alongside.
 As an aesthete, she searches for the divine beauty in every person and their stories.
 As a semiotician, she looks for the ways people create and represent meaning.

 Helping people heal from spiritual abuse is a high priority.
 Ashley understands the deep loss people experience when they leave a previously-trusted community of faith, and acknowledges the grieving, deconstruction, and reconstruction processes look different for everyone.
-She spent around 29 years attending and leading within Southern Baptist churches and parachurch organizations, was an SBC missionary, and worked for the SBC publisher.
-While she had many positive and healthy experiences, during that time she also witnessed consistent spiritual abuse of others and experienced it herself.
-Ashley made the deeply painful decision to leave and devote her time to finding ways to help others heal from similar adverse religious experiences.
+She had many positive and healthy experiences during the years she attended and led within Southern Baptist churches and parachurch organizations, which spanned three regions of the US and three continents.
+However, during that time she also witnessed consistent spiritual abuse of others and experienced it herself.
+Ashley made the deeply painful decision to leave the SBC and devote her time to finding ways to help others heal from similar adverse religious experiences.

 Often referred to as “the one with the purple hair,” Ashley is known for her creativity and for seeing the world just a little bit differently.
 She loves singing and musical theater, photographing flowers and birds, and finding God’s work in unusual places.